 July and August are the peak months in Malta.
 During these months, Malta can get crowded.
 The lines at popular tourist destinations are long, and the beaches are packed.
 So, it might be challenging to enjoy the island’s attractions.

 There’s a lot of traffic in Malta, and parking can be difficult in some areas.
-In addition, it can be time-consuming to get around the island.
+So, it can be time-consuming to get around the island.

 Hotels, tours, and activities can be more expensive during the busy summer season.
 Take a look at my budget-friendly holiday guide.